nicolaracco/simple_etl/README.md

 Remember: *every format plugin will define its own field syntax, so remember to read the [Wiki](https://github.com/nicolaracco/simple_etl/wiki)*

-Transformers and generators are functions that help you manipulate the parsed raw data:
+### Transformers and generators

+They are functions that help you manipulate the parsed raw data:

 ```ruby
     transform :name { |name| name.downcase } # => name field is transformed in downcase